-- 'food grade' i.e. suitable for use in kitchens / food areas - Kept in suitable labelled containers with manufacturer's instructions clearly legible. - Stored and used away from food. - Used in accordance with manufacturer's instructions
+- 'food grade' i,e, suitable for use in kitchens / food areas - kept in suitable labelled containers with manufacturer's instructions clearly legible. - (and cleaning equipment) be stored away from food. - used in accordance with manufacturer's instructions - used away from food.

 As with other activities, where a substance is hazardous to health, a Chemical Hazard Risk Assessment should be conducted.

-Waste bins must be emptied regularly and not be allowed to overflow.
+Waste bins must be emptied regularly and not

+be allowed to overflow.
 Where containers are lidded these must be foot operated.
 Bins must be left empty at the end of the day and cleaned at least weekly.

 In addition to 'cleaning as you go' certain cleaning operations should be performed at regular frequencies.
-Equipment and items must not be left uncleaned overnight.
+Equipment and items must not be left uncleaned overnight

 A cleaning schedule is a systematic approach to cleaning and an effective way of ensuring that cleaning is performed at the correct frequency using the appropriate chemicals and equipment.
 The schedule should include details of any necessary safety precautions.